The Master Class writing prompt.

 - Please share the link back to the prompt (and this post) in your responses.

 - Please add a tag if there is explicit content in your story.

 - Expect your links to be shared on social media.

 - Please keep it clean so anyone can enjoy it.

 - You are welcome to drop your story in the comments if you don’t have a blog of your own.
 Same consideration will be given to every story regardless.

 I will chose one prompt response winner each week.
 Winner gets to choose the prompt for a future Master Class and gets an esteemed Master Class winner award.
 Only those links entered by the deadline will be eligible to win, but anyone can respond to the prompt at any time.
 I will still read and share it.

-Your prompt for this week, January 28-February 3 comes from Wuthering Heights by Emily Bronte.
+Your prompt for this week, October 8-14 comes from Linger by Maggie Stiefvater.

-Reminder: If you want your story to be considered, please add the link to your post (not your blog url) in the comments below by 12:00 PM EST on Sunday, February 3.Let's talk about soul, love, and everything in between. @dontpanic2011 #writing #prompt #MasterClassMonday Click To Tweet
+Reminder: If you want your story to be considered, please add the link to your post (not your blog url) in the comments below by 12:00 PM EST on Sunday, October 14.What cure does your muse need? #writing #prompt #MasterClassMonday Click To Tweet